 Best stocks and shares ISA in the UK

-We’ve tested stocks and shares ISA accounts from some of the best investing platforms in the UK.
+We’ve tried and tested stocks and shares ISA accounts from some of the best investing platforms in the UK.

 Best S&S ISAs by category See the list

 For UK investors, using a stocks and shares ISA is a bit of a no-brainer.
-It allows you to invest as you would normally, but any potential gains or dividends are shielded from the taxman.
+It allows you to invest up to £20,000 each year as you would normally, but any potential gains or dividends are shielded from the taxman.
+Any money you take out of your ISA won’t count as income either, so it’s a fantastic wealth-building tool.

-Once you’ve learnt about all the glorious benefits of using a tax-efficient ISA account like this, you’ll want to choose the best stocks and shares ISA for you – whether that’s because you’re a beginner, or you’re someone with a particular investing strategy in mind.
-We’ve tested more than 15 platforms offering investment ISAs and here are our top picks.
+Once you’ve learnt about the glorious benefits of ISAs, the next step is choosing the best stocks and shares ISA to suit your goals.
+We’ve tried and tested more than 15 platforms offering investment ISAs and here are our top picks.

 Our top picks for stocks and shares ISA platforms